Top of Page

 Time sources should be located as close physically and network-topologically to the machines that use them as possible.
 A symmetrical, low-latency network connection between all machines will provide the most accurate time.

 Your network will need a top-level (trusted) source of time.
-This can be obtained from GPS receivers, cesium or other directly attached time servers, known good public Internet time servers, etc. On networks with no access to other time sources, you may decide to use a Domain Time Server as your trusted time source.
+This can be obtained from GPS or CDMA receivers, cesium or other directly attached time servers, known good public Internet time servers, etc. On networks with no access to other time sources, you may decide to use a Domain Time Server as your trusted time source.
 If so, the internal system clock on the Domain Time Server will be the trusted time source.

 If your Domain Time Server(s) are connecting to the top-level time source(s) over a network, you will want to use multiple time sources to provide redundancy, increase the accuracy of your time, and to prevent wild time from being served should any of your time sources have an error.
 The best accuracy and redundancy is achieved by using at least three or more reliable time sources.